ga-curriculum/github-collaboration/branch-naming-conventions/README.md

 # ![GitHub Collaboration - Branching and Working with Branches](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to add and view remote repositories on local repositories.
+**Learning objective:** By the end of this lesson, students will be able to identify common branch naming conventions.

 ## Best practice branch naming conventions